Sachin1241/Sachin1241/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m working on my mock scheduling app PerpMate.

-- 🌱 I’m currently learning  Intern Zidio Development
+🌱 I’m currently learning Docker, AWS.

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+👨‍💻 All of my projects are available at ankitsinghchauhan.in

-- 💬 Ask me about  MERN, WebSockets, WebRTC, Real-Time Applications, .
+💬 Ask me about MERN, WebSockets, WebRTC, Real-Time Applications, Chrome Extensions.

-- 📫 How to reach me st722716@gmail.com
+📫 How to reach me ankitchauhan21500@gmail.com.

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+⚡ Know about my experiences through my RESUME